Two Tipping Points

-The image below shows that the World Sea Surface Temperature (60°South - 60°North) reached a new daily record high on August 13, 2023.
-As the image also shows, the sea surface temperature over the past few months has been much higher than in any other year on record.
+The image below, adapted from Climate Reanalyzer, shows that the World Sea Surface Temperature (60°South - 60°North) was at a record high of 21.1°C or 69.98°F for the third day in a row on August 23, 2023.
+As the image also shows, sea surface temperatures over the past few months have been much higher for the time of year than in any other year on record.

-The image below shows NASA data for Monthly mean global surface temperature anomalies (open ocean) vs 1901-1930.
+The image below shows why this recent sea surface temperature rise is so worrying.
+The image below is based on NASA data for monthly mean global surface temperature anomalies (open ocean) vs 1901-1930.
 The ochre trend, based on January 1900-July 2023 data, indicates that the latent heat tipping point was crossed in 2021 and the seafloor methane tipping point may be crossed by the end of 2033.
 Both trends extend into the future for 15 years, but the red trend is based on July 2008-July 2023 data and better reflects El Niño and other variables, and this red trend indicates that the latent heat tipping point was crossed in 2023 and the seafloor methane tipping point may be crossed later this year.

 |[ click on images to enlarge ]